By setting up site and ROI tracking for your account, you can do three things:

 Once you have ROI tracking set up you can enable ROI split testing, which will allow you to measure winning split test campaigns on ROI data, not just the amount of clicks and opens.

-A box will appear for you to set the name of the marker and select its data type from the dropdown options - either text, number, date or 'yes/no' (known as a Boolean value).
+In the ROI marker details popover, set the name of the marker and select its data type from the dropdown options - either text, number, date or 'yes/no' (known as a Boolean value).

-Click Save to commit the ROI marker.
+Select SAVE to confirm the ROI marker.

 Viewing information about ROI in campaign reports